TatyanaFilimonova/Personal-Assistant/assistant-1.3/readme.txt

 Project description

-Project realized CLI BOT as a personal assistant with next features:
+Project implements CLI BOT as a personal assistant with next features:

 Address book administration (Work telefones.json):
     Add a new contact